 Assessments are two days on site at the Texas A&M Health Science Center campus in Bryan, Texas, and are individually tailored to meet each physician's needs.
 Assessments may include but are not limited to: standardized patient encounters, record review, computerized scenario testing, multiple choice testing, cognitive screening, and physician discussions and interviews.

 KSTAR is unique from other assessment centers because of our ability to do ongoing monitoring of a physician’s practice through the Institute’s Physician Peer Review program.
 KSTAR can also create and oversee individualized learning plans when needed, and continues to work on partnering with other institutions to provide training options.

 The program offers an opportunity to enhance patient safety through TJC FPPE requirements with a period of focused professional practice evaluation and peer review.

 KSTAR works collaboratively with the National Coalition for Physician Enhancement (CPE) and state medical boards.

-The following items are requested to accompany the application for a KSTAR Physician Assessment:
+The following items are requested in addition to the application for a KSTAR Physician Assessment: